 Other ideas to consider:

 Work with your teen to develop a realistic budget, set long and short-term financial goals and plans for achieving them.
+You can even include them in planning your family budget to see how it works.

 Cut back, not out.
 Is your teen spending $5 a week on food?
 If he or she saves $2 a week by cutting back, after a year there will be $104 to put in a savings or investment account that earns interest.